AnthonyHorton/PRAXIS/README.md

 ```
 ./PRAXIS_viewer.py
 ```
-A window will appear with the reconstructed IFU image and the spectrum from the brightest fibre.
+A window will appear with the reconstructed IFU image and the combined spectrum from the 7 science fibres.
 To continue close the window.
-When run without sky subtraction the IFU image is normalised by subtracting the flux value from the faintest fibre and dividing by the brightest. **Note, automatic location of the latest image requires the `$PRAXIS` environment variable to have been set.**
+The IFU image is normalised by the flux in the brightest fibre. **Note, automatic location of the latest image requires the `$PRAXIS` environment variable to have been set.**

 To run on the most recent image with sky subtraction:
 ```
 ./PRAXIS_viewer.py --subtract 20180727103250
 ```
 This will subtract the image taken at a datetime of `20180727103250` from the more recent image before doing the IFU image reconstruction.
-When run with sky subtraction the IFU image is normalised by dividing by the brightest fibre, no zero point correction is done.

 If `$PRAXIS` is not set, or if you want to use a sky image that is not in the PRAXIS raw data directory then the full path must be given: